Now a days many of us investing in mutual fund for tax saving and for long term saving, while some of us keep money in fixed deposits we...

 |

-Based on the Period of holding mutual fund Long term Capital Gain (LTCG) 10% or Short Term Capital Gain (STCG) 15% will be taxable.
-As of Now Equity fund are also Taxable as per Holding Period.
+Based on the Period of holding the mutual fund Long term Capital Gain (LTCG) of 10% or Short Term Capital Gain (STCG) of 15% will be taxable.
+As of Now Equity funds are also Taxable as per Holding Period.

 |